Hyperbalistic/GDS/docs/info.md

 ## How it works

-Uses And Gates to map out decimal values with complimentry inputs
+Uses And Gates to map out decimal values with complimentry inputs.

 ## How to test